jmlew/nx-react-nestjs-base/README.md

 Libraries are shareable across libraries and applications.
 Their absolute paths are added to tsconfig.base.json and should be altered according to their usecase.

-## Generate a shared React library

-Run `nx g @nrwl/react:lib my-lib`

 ## Generate a framework agnostic shared library

 Run `nx g @nrwl/workspace:library my-lib`

-## Development server

-Run `nx serve my-app` for a dev server.
-Navigate to http://localhost:4200/.
-The app will automatically reload if you change any of the source files.

-## Code scaffolding
+## Generate a shared library for React-specific components

-Run `nx g @nrwl/react:component my-component --project=my-app` to generate a new component.
+Run `nx g @nrwl/react:lib my-lib`

 ## Build